Famous blue logos: Companies with blue logos

 Meta Logo

 In the ever-evolving digital age, the company formerly known as Facebook has morphed into “Meta.”
 This transition represents more than just a change in terminology; it signals a forward-looking vision backed by innovation and technological prowess.
-Despite the transformation, the signature blue color remains a constant element of the corporate identity.
+Despite the transformation, the signature blue remains a constant element of the corporate identity.

 The blue hue, which everyone associates with calm and stability, fits perfectly with the company’s goal to create safe, innovative platforms for users to interact and engage in an ever-expanding digital universe.